The DeanBeat: Facebook’s ambitions to be the metaverse

 Facebook CEO Mark Zuckerberg‘s decision to change his corporation’s name to Meta yesterday at the Facebook Connect online event was a historic moment.

-The decision faced heavy criticizism and turned into a meme.
+The decision faced heavy criticism and turned into a meme.
 Seamus Blackley, co-creator of the Xbox, tweeted that Zuckerberg’s new Meta logo should come with the caption, “Here’s a schematic representation of my testicles.”
 Many more unkind and funny jokes mocked Zuckerberg’s grand plans.

 “Here’s a schematic representation of my testicles.” pic.twitter.com/rEXXt2i1b2